Blessed Marie Rose Durocher was a Roman Catholic religious sister and founder of the Sisters of the Holy Names of Jesus and Mary.

 On February 28 1844, Durocher, Dufresne and Céré began their novitiate where they took their religious names and habits.
 Durocher took the name Sister Marie Rose, Céré became Sister Marie-Madeleine and Dufresne became Sister Marie-Agnes.

-The newly founded congregation was approved by Bishop Bourget and named it the Sisters of the Holy Names of Jesus and Mary just like the one in France.
 They adopted the rule and constitution of their namesakes in France.
 The trio professed religious vows and Durocher became the Mother Superior.